 Visit Ali Ben Youssef Medersa

 Founded by the Merenids in the 14th century but completely restored in the 16th century by the Saadians, the Ali Ben Youssef Medersa once housed up to 900 religious students.
-The architecture is beautifully preserved and you can explore the tiny rooms where the students used to live, as well as the magical central courtyard.
-It was a working school up until the 1960s, and today the corridors still echo to the call to prayer issued from the next-door mosque.
+The architecture is beautifully preserved and you can explore the tiny rooms where the students used to live as well as the magical central courtyard.
+It was a working school up until the 1960s and today the corridors still echo with the call to prayer issued from the next-door mosque.
 Take a moment to stop and admire the view of the mosque and the street below from the medersa windows.
-The medersa and mosque are open daily, and it's possible to buy discounted combination tickets to both attractions as well as the nearby Marrakesh Museum.
+The medersa and mosque are open daily and it's possible to buy discounted combination tickets to both attractions as well as the nearby Marrakesh Museum.

 10 of 10

 Traditionally held in June or July, the Marrakech Popular Arts Festival is one of Morocco's most eclectic annual festivals.
 It attracts folk singers, traditional dancers, fortune-tellers, acting troupes, snake charmers, fire-swallowers and more from all over the country and overseas.
 These performers entertain the crowds in Djemma el Fna and the 16th-century El Badi Palace in a series of open-air events, all of which are free to the public.
 Make sure to catch the Fantasia, a horse-riding spectacle that sees hundreds of charging horsemen (and women) gallop around the city walls wearing traditional dress.
 Of course, all events are accompanied by a bounty of freshly prepared food and drink, making the festival a literal feast for the senses.